jhu-information-security-institute/NwSec/applications/websvr/README.md

 # Runtime environment setup
 ## Prerequisites
 1. Update your dns container on the infrastructure VM to define proxy.netsec-docker.isi.jhu.edu, web1.netsec-docker.isi.jhu.edu, and web2.netsec-docker.isi.jhu.edu.
-Note, you should add additional names respectively for term, web, and mail entries (you can specify multiple names for an ip)
+Note, you should add additional names respectively for target VM's term, web, and mail entries (you can specify multiple names for an ip)
 ## Server (on VM)
 1. Download files to build container
     ```